joncherston/foolishmagicbandreader/README.md

 # NOTE
 This is a development branch, looking to correct memory leak, buffer underrun, and xdg environment runtime errors as well as the sound issues that go along with those.

 Sound files are no longer included.
 Either supply your own mp3 sound files or contact us through youtube for more information.
+To reduce errors, use mp3 files rather than wav.

 # 3D Printer pieces:
 Find the pieces to make this model on thingiverse: